3la5t1c81rdy/HWAlarm/README.md

 # HWAlarm - v1.0
 A simple Homework Alarm program I made in Python.
-Does everything you'd expect of a task list.
+Does everything (well, most things) you'd expect of a task list. **It probably won't work in anything other than Windows**

 **This is still in development with minimal features.
 As of now, you need to manually remove tasks once you want to clear them.**
 ## Dependencies